 - you're sick, injured, quarantined, or pregnant, or

 - you have to care for a child or family member with a serious medical condition.

+These are just a few of the different types of EI benefits.
 Steps to Justice has more information about applying for EI.

 Other COVID-19 benefits